-In partnership with the Metropolitan Water Reclamation District of Greater Chicago (MWRDGC), the U.S. Army Corps of Engineers, Chicago District (USACE) will award a project to address flood risk in the Villages of McCook, Lyons, and Summit, Ill.
+In partnership with the Metropolitan Water Reclamation District of Greater Chicago (MWRDGC), the U.S. Army Corps of Engineers, Chicago District (USACE) is working on a project to address flood risk in the Villages of McCook, Lyons, and Summit, Illinois.
 While two existing levees, locally named the “McCook Levee” and the “West Lyons Levee,” are providing some level of protection for these communities, flooding risk remains due to overtopping risk, risk of breach prior to overtopping as a result of seepage, and a lack of maintenance and repair of the existing structures.
 Significant flooding was experienced behind the McCook Levee portion of the project area during a record flood event in April 2013.
 The source of flooding was identified as levee overtopping.
-Levee assessments conducted by USACE have identified stability and seepage issues with both structures in their current conditions, and the associated risk of levee failure is considered to be high.
-The project will repair and improve the existing McCook Levee in two segmented sections and the West Lyons Levee along its approximately 1,400 foot alignment.
+Levee assessments conducted by USACE has identified stability and seepage issues with both structures in its current condition, and the associated risk of levee failure is considered to be high.
+The project will repair and improve the existing McCook Levee in two segmented sections, and the West Lyons Levee along its approximately 1,400-foot alignment.

 SCOPE OF WORK: